Stellar collisions in globular clusters: Constraints on the initial mass function of the first generation of stars: Discussion and conclusions

-Our results show that variations in $f_{ext}$ are necessary in order to explain the anti-correlation between $(N({\rm G1})/N({\rm tot}))$ and $\alpha_{pd}$ for a fixed shape of the IMF.
-However, the large scatter that is observed in the $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$ anti-correlation can only be explained, in the framework of this collision-based model, by variations in the IMF of the G1 stars.
-In particular, we show that variations of the slope of the IMF in the intermediate mass regime of a Kroupa-like IMF ($\approx 0.08-0.5$) in the range $-1.9$ to $-0.9$ can reproduce the scatter in $(N({\rm G1})/N({\rm tot}))$ at a given value of $\alpha_{pd}$.
-This level of variations in $\alpha_{1}$ corresponds to a range of $\approx$(0.2-0.55) M$_{\odot}$ in the mean stellar mass in the clusters.
-In this work, we have restricted the target G1 stars to the mass range (0.1-0.5) M$_{\odot}$.
-However, merger between stars whose stars fall in the range (0.1-0.9) M$_{\odot}$ and that result in G2 stars with masses $\leq 0.9$ M$_{\odot}$ can further decrease the ratio $(N({\rm G1})/N({\rm tot}))$ and bring the model into a better agreement with the observations.
-Variations of the IMF of GCs have been pointed out by other groups.
-Zonoozi et al. (2016) showed that a dependence of the high mass end of the IMF on metallicity as proposed by Marks \& Kroupa (2012) can help explain the mass-to-light vs. metallicity anti-correlation that is observed for the population of GCs in M31.
+Our results show that variations in $f_{ext}$ are necessary to explain the anticorrelation between $(N({\rm G1})/N({\rm tot}))$ and $\alpha_{pd}$ for a fixed shape of the IMF.
+However, the large scatter that is observed in the $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$ anticorrelation can only be explained, in the framework of this collision-based model, by variations in the IMF of the G1 stars.
+In particular, we show that variations in the slope of the IMF in the intermediate-mass regime of a Kroupa-like IMF ($\approx 0.08-0.5$) in the range $-1.9$ to $-0.9$ can reproduce the scatter in $(N({\rm G1})/N({\rm tot}))$ at a given value of $\alpha_{pd}$.
+This level of variation in $\alpha_{1}$ corresponds to a range of $\approx$(0.2-0.55) M$_{\odot}$ in the mean stellar mass in the clusters.
+In this work we have restricted the target G1 stars to the mass range (0.1-0.5) M$_{\odot}$.
+However, mergers between stars whose masses fall in the range (0.1-0.9) M$_{\odot}$ and that result in G2 stars with masses $\leq 0.9$ M$_{\odot}$ can further decrease the values of $g_{1}$ and bring the models into a better agreement with the observations.
+Variations in the IMF of GCs have been pointed out by other groups.
+Zonoozi et al. (2016) show that a dependence of the high mass end of the IMF on metallicity as proposed by Marks et al. (2012) can help explain the mass-to-light versus metallicity anticorrelation that is observed for the population of GCs in M31.